Kreolwolf1/factory-nodejs/lib/serviceProxy/readme.md

 1. Initiate the `factory.serviceProxy` module;
 2. Add proxied services descriptors;
-3. Create the proxy and assigne a route for proxied requests.
+3. Create the proxy and assign a route for proxied requests.

 **Example**